by Curlan Campbell, NOW Grenada

-The release of the study coincided with the launch of the Ask, Listen, Learn programme which empowers kids to say “YES” to a healthy lifestyle and “NO” to underage drinking.
-The programme provides youth ages 9-14, their parents and teachers with information about the dangers of underage drinking through digital resources which were created to teach what the brain does, what alcohol does to it, and what that does to you.
-The programme is being piloted in Dominica, St Lucia, Grenada and will soon be implemented in Haiti.
+The release of the study coincided with the launch of the Ask, Listen, Learn programme, which empowers kids to say “YES” to a healthy lifestyle and “NO” to underage drinking.
+The programme provides youth ages 9-14, their parents and teachers with information about the dangers of underage drinking through digital resources, which were created to teach what the brain does, what alcohol does to it, and what that does to you.
+The programme is being piloted in Dominica, St Lucia and Grenada, and will soon be implemented in Haiti.

-Dr Antoine also suggested that one of the best ways of combating underage drinking is to utilise the same medium and techniques used by industry to advocate against underage drinking.
+Dr Antoine also suggested that one of the best ways of combating underage drinking is to utilise the same medium and techniques used by the industry to advocate against underage drinking.
 “I put the industry’s resources at the ministry’s disposal, so you can use their architecture in reaching our youth in the same way that negative advertising is doing.
-I too believe that there is negative advertising and that’s is why I developed codes of conduct for the beverage industry which prohibits advertising to children, but that will not be sufficient.”
+I, too, believe that there is negative advertising, and that’s is why I developed codes of conduct for the beverage industry which prohibits advertising to children, but that will not be sufficient.”

 The act currently states:

 - sell or deliver or supply or knowingly permit to be sold or delivered or supplied to any person under the age of sixteen years any intoxicating liquor (excepting such liquors as are sold or delivered or supplied in corked or sealed vessels for consumption off the premises only); or